 Rail safety regulation in the U.S. is the responsibility of the FRA, which administers the Federal Railroad Safety Act, as well as the rail portions of other safety statutes.
 In 2008, the U.S. federal government enacted legislation reauthorizing the Federal Railroad Safety Act.
 This legislation covers a broad range of safety issues, including fatigue management, Positive Train Control (PTC), grade crossings, bridge safety, and other matters.
 The legislation requires all Class I railroads and intercity passenger and commuter railroads to implement a PTC system by December 31, 2015 on mainline track where intercity passenger railroads and commuter railroads operate and where toxic inhalation hazard materials are transported.
 PTC is a collision avoidance technology intended to override locomotive controls and stop a train before an accident.
 The Company is taking steps to ensure implementation of PTC in accordance with the new law, including working with other Class I railroads to satisfy the requirements for U.S. network interoperability.
 The Company's PTC Implementation Plan, submitted in April 2010, has been approved by the FRA.
-CN's total implementation costs associated with PTC are estimated to be US\$335 million.
+CN's total implementation costs associated with PTC are estimated to be US\$550 million.
 The legislation also caps the number of on-duty and limbo time hours for certain rail employees on a monthly basis.
 The Company is taking appropriate steps and is working with the FRA to ensure that its operations conform to the law's requirements.

-In August 2012, the FRA reported an update of the PTC implementation progress to Congress concluding that the majority of the carriers would be unable to meet the December 31, 2015 implementation deadline.
+In 2012, the Association of American Railroads (AAR) advised the FRA on behalf of the industry that a nationwide interoperable PTC network could not be completed by the current 2015 deadline.
+In August 2012, the FRA also reported to Congress that the majority of the carriers would be unable to meet the December 31, 2015 implementation deadline.
 In August 2013, legislation was introduced in the Senate that would delay PTC implementation by five years to the end of 2020, and in the same month, the U.S. Government Accountability Office published a report recommending that Congress give the FRA authority to extend the deadline for individual carriers on a case-by-case basis.
+The PTC implementation legislation did not progress through the legislative process prior to adjournment of the 2013 - 2014 session of Congress.
+The Company continues its good faith efforts to implement PTC, although it believes that the industry, including the Company, is unlikely to meet the current 2015 deadline.
+The Company will also continue to work with the industry to obtain an extension of the deadline.
+The Company notes that noncompliance with the 2015 deadline can subject the Company to regulatory sanctions.

-In May 2013, the Federal Communication Commission (FCC) suspended its normal processes to review possible impacts to historic properties, including tribal historic and cultural artifacts, of the installation of tens of thousands of poles industry-wide that are required to host PTC radio operations while it considered changes to those procedures needed to accommodate that volume.
+In May 2013, the Federal Communications Commission (FCC) suspended its normal processes to review possible impacts to historic properties, including tribal historic and cultural artifacts, of the installation of tens of thousands of poles industry-wide that are required to host PTC radio operations while it considered changes to those procedures needed to accommodate that volume.
 On May 16, 2014, the FCC lifted its suspension upon the Advisory Council on Historic Preservation (ACHP) approval of modifications to the FCC's usual procedures for historic preservation review.
-The Association of American Railroads (AAR) reported that despite these modifications, the railroad industry will still not be able to install interoperable PTC on the entire U.S. network by the December 31, 2015 deadline.
+The AAR reported that despite these modifications, the railroad industry will still not be able to install interoperable PTC on the entire U.S. network by the December 31, 2015 deadline.